veronikakontos/veronikakontos/README.md

 ## Hi, My name is Veronika
 # I am a highly skilled full-stack developer with a rich and diverse background in crafting digital solutions.
 My expertise extends across various platforms, notably excelling in the dynamic realms of HubSpot, Squarespace, and WordPress.
-With a keen eye for design and an in-depth understanding of the intricacies of these platforms, I bring a unique blend of technical proficiency and creative flair to every project.
+With a keen eye for design and an in-depth understanding of the intricacies of these platforms, I bring a unique blend of technical proficiency and creative flair to every project.Working with seniors developers there is nothing I cant bring on the table.
 ![](github.jpeg)

 # ABOUT ME: